jerome-trc/vileboom/docs/guides/building_on_windows.md

 cpack -G ZIP -C Release
 ```

-This will produce a zip archive in your build directory named `dsda-doom-<version>-win64` which contains everything necessary to run the game.
+This will produce a zip archive in your build directory named `nyan-doom-<version>-win64` which contains everything necessary to run the game.

 ## Troubleshooting

 ### IdentifyVersion: IWAD not found

-This is not related to build issues, DSDA-Doom is only a Doom port.
+This is not related to build issues, Nyan-Doom is only a Doom port.
 You will need to provide your own copy of DOOM, DOOM2, Final Doom, Heretic, or Hexen.

 ### Could NOT find \<Package\>